Documentation Index

 # Set library path for ABI shared object

-Source builds require the Rust toolchain and compiling the libmotor_abi.so library first.
+Source builds require the Rust toolchain and compiling the libmotor_abi.so library first with cargo build -p motor_abi --release.

 Virtual Environment (Recommended)